torchlard/Notes/Java/concurrency.md

 ## Thread pool
 newFixedThreadPool: simmple, fixed thread pool
-newCachedThreadPool: executor withexpandable thread pool
+newCachedThreadPool: executor with expandable thread pool
 newSingleThreadExecutor: executor execute single task a time

-## form/join
+## fork/join
 goal: use all available processing power worker thread run out of things can steal task from other threads